Liam-Zhou/Chuwa0910/ShortQuestions/annotations.md

 4. `@Autowired`: automatically inject dependencies into a Spring bean, typically through constructor injection, setter injection, or field injection.
 5. `@ResponseStatus`: cause Spring boot to respond with the specified HTTP status code whenever this exception is thrown from your controller.
 6. `@EnableTransactionManagement`: enable Transaction management inside the application.
+7. `@configuration`: indicate that a class is a configuration class.
+8. `@Bean`: define Spring beans within a configuration class.
+9. `@ExceptionHandler`: create a global exception handler class

 ## used by Entity